 - Buying coffee on your way to work: I’m extremely guilty of this one.
 I tend to just spend money on coffee on my way to work several times a week.
 I’ve recently started cutting back on this and instead buying great micro-roasted coffee to make at home instead, and it saves a ton of money.

 - Hobby spending: Do you collect comic books, leather-bound volumes of great literary works or play a ton of video games?
 Whatever your hobby, you can often spend a ton of money every month on buying the latest and best associated with your hobby.
 You don’t need to cut it out completely, but cutting back on how much you can spend can save, and you’ll have more money for other things.

 - Bank fees: Avoiding overdraft fees, other network ATM fees and other assorted bank fees shouldn’t be too hard, but it’s a problem for a lot of people.
-To save make sure you’re reconciling your accounts regularly, and make sure that you always know how much money you have by using a personal finance tool like Mint.com.
+To save make sure you’re reconciling your accounts regularly, and make sure that you always know how much money you have by using a personal finance tool like Mint.com or Personal Capital.

 - Buying things for others: If you’re naturally a giver like my wife, you may have a tendency to overspend on gifts for other people.
 It feels good to give gifts to people, but we can easily over-do it.
 Instead try your hand at giving more creative and frugal gifts, or giving the gift of time or an experience with your friend or family member.

 - Paying full price: There’s no excuse for paying full price for things when there are sites like RetailMeNot.com, Rakuten and Honey to give you coupons, discounts, rebates and more.
 Just last night my family and I got one of our pizzas for free when we used a coupon we found online.
 Make sure to do your research and do a quick search and find discounts on the things you buy.